 You want to be smart with your training and you want to set yourself up for long term success in the gym.

-One of the best ways to do that is to learn ways to make lighter weight feel heavier.
+I call this longevity based strength training and one of the best ways to do that is to learn ways to make lighter weight feel heavier.

 You still should be phasing your main lifts correctly and lifting heavy, but sprinkling these techniques into your workout will make you feel great and test you with a new challenge.